eikmingg-commits/python-text-rpg/README.md

 4. Items / healing
 5. Multiple enemies

-Author
-  Built by
-   A. De Beaumont
+Built by A. De Beaumont